 Golf Course Architects - Dick Wilson (1962), Bob Cupp (1999)

-Originally known as “Lakeside” a 9-hole course designed by Alexander H. Findlay opened for play in 1911.
-In 1923 Seth Raynor redesigned the course while was on property constructing The Greenbrier course.
-Years later in 1962 it was upgraded to an 18-hole design by Dick Wilson, who used dirt excavated during the construction of The Bunker
+The Meadows course began as a 9-hole course named Lakeside designed by Alexander H. Findlay that opened for play in 1911.
+In 1923 Seth Raynor redesigned the course while he was here updating The Old White TPC and building the original Greenbrier course.

 For more information about golf at The Greenbrier, please contact a member of our Golf Professional Staff